oJumpy/Livesplit-AutoTimers-BOIII/README.md

 > These are some known issues with the timer, and will be fixed in the future.

 ### Saving layouts
-If you save your layout, with some settings enable you will encounter issues.
+If you save your layout, with some settings enable you will encounter unexpected behavior.
 Example:
-- Duplicates Reset options and more.
+- Duplicates Reset options and or other settings if enabled.
+- Timer size will get smaller
 ### Solution
 Save your layout only when you first loaded the script or click on `Reset to default` in the bottom right in `Scriptable Auto Splitter`, then save.
 I recommend to never save your layout whenever you enable additional settings.